-Click HERE for an overview of the service-learning process for faculty for fall 2019.
-If you are a Normandale faculty member who would like to incoorporate service-learning into your course(s) we're here to help!
+Overview of the service-learning process for faculty for spring 2020.
+If you are a Normandale faculty member who would like to incorporate service-learning into your course(s) we're here to help!
 Contact the Center for Experiential Education today.

-Campus Compact is a national coalition of more than 950 college and university presidents-representing some 5 million students-who are committed to fulfilling the civic purposes of higher education.
-As the only national higher education association dedicated solely to campus-based civic engagement, Campus Compact promotes public and community service that develops students' citizenship skills, helps campuses forge effective community partnerships , and provides resources and training for faculty seeking to integrate civic and community-based learning into the curriculum.
+Campus Compact is the only national higher education association dedicated solely to campus-based civic engagement, Campus Compact promotes public and community service that develops students' citizenship skills, helps campuses forge effective community partnerships, and provides resources and training for faculty seeking to integrate civic and community-based learning into the curriculum.

 Minnesota Campus Compact

 Minnesota Campus Compact is a nonprofit coalition of 49 college and university presidents committed to strengthening communities through campus-community partnerships and education for informed and active citizenship.
 Normandale is a member of this organization.
 Faculty can attend conferences for free or at a reduced member cost.